HeikoStudt/BeckyPlugin.Net/plugins/AutoAddressBook/README.md

 Upon opening this address book once, you can use those addresses for autocompletion.

+# How/Where to intall the DLLs to?
+Currently, you will find the compiled DLLs in [AutoAddressBook_1.0.0.zip](https://github.com/HeikoStudt/BeckyPlugin.Net/blob/addressbook-build/plugins/AutoAddressBook/AutoAddressBook_1.0.0.zip).
+Please note, that I do not give any warranty on it, my recommendation is to build the DLLs yourself.

+I recommend to install the plugin to the data folder with the following structure.
+Afterwards, at startup Becky! will ask you whether to activate the plugin.

+Then, you need to configure it to use the correct address book (Tools -> Plug-Ins Setup -> AutoAddressBook).
+Then, try to write a test email to any new address and it should be added.

+    B2.ini (Base Data Dir)
+    PlugIns\AutoAddressBook\AutoAddressBook.ini
+    PlugIns\AutoAddressBook\AutoAddressBookImpl.dll
+    PlugIns\AutoAddressBook\AutoAddressBookImpl.pdb
+    PlugIns\AutoAddressBook\BeckyApi.dll"
+    PlugIns\AutoAddressBook\BeckyApi.pdb"
+    PlugIns\AutoAddressBook\BeckyTypes.dll"
+    PlugIns\AutoAddressBook\BeckyTypes.pdb"
+    PlugIns\AutoAddressBook\INIFileParser.dll"
+    PlugIns\AutoAddressBook\INIFileParser.xml"
+    PlugIns\AutoAddressBook\MimeKitLite.dll"
+    PlugIns\AutoAddressBook\MimeKitLite.xml"
+    PlugIns\AutoAddressBook\nlog.config"
+    PlugIns\AutoAddressBook\NLog.dll"
+    PlugIns\AutoAddressBook\NLog.xml"
+    PlugIns\AutoAddressBook\PInvoke.Kernel32.dll"
+    PlugIns\AutoAddressBook\PInvoke.Kernel32.xml"
+    PlugIns\AutoAddressBook\PInvoke.User32.dll"
+    PlugIns\AutoAddressBook\PInvoke.User32.xml"
+    PlugIns\AutoAddressBook\PInvoke.Windows.Core.dll"
+    PlugIns\AutoAddressBook\PInvoke.Windows.Core.xml"
+    PlugIns\AutoAddressBook\Utilities.dll"
+    PlugIns\AutoAddressBook\Utilities.pdb"
+    PlugIns\AutoAddressBook\Validation.dll"
+    PlugIns\AutoAddressBook\Validation.xml"

+    PlugIns\AutoAddressBook.dll
+    PlugIns\AutoAddressBook.dll.config
+    PlugIns\AutoAddressBook.pdb

 # Known caveats
 I need to manually update the address book files (append a vcard).
 This may interact with open address book windows.
 Apparently, this seems to be quite unproblematic (append data to the file while running Becky Addressbook and adding addresses there as well),